-FAMILY VALUES: There is profanity, some brief nudity and sexual references.
+FAMILY VALUES: There is profanity, violence and some adult themes.

-BEYOND THE THEATERS: Amazon, Fandango Now, Google Play, iTunes, Microsoft, Vudu, YouTube
+BEYOND THE THEATERS: Amazon, AppleTV, Fandango Now, Google Play, Hoopla, Hulu, Microsoft, Vudu, YouTube

 FINAL RATING: 7.5/10